• Home

 Union Hill Middle School

-Union City NJ, here we come!
-Breaking the Cycle will be at Union Hill Middle School on Tuesday, March 26th.
-Pat & AnnMarie D'Aliso and Sergio Argueta will be discussing solutions for youth conflicts, mental health awareness, and suicide prevention.
-This photo is from the last time we were at Union Hill MS, in December of 2018.
+Breaking the Cycle was at Union City NJ on Tuesday, March 26th.
+Pat & AnnMarie D'Aliso and Sergio Argueta discussed solutions for youth conflicts, mental health awareness, and suicide prevention.

 IN THE NEWS